Search | Directories | Reference Tools

 Benefits to All Students

 Universal design of instruction can benefit all students.
-For example, captioning course videotapes, which provides access to deaf students, is also a benefit to students for whom English is a second language, to some students with learning disabilities, and to those watching the tape in a noisy environment.
-Delivering content with multiple modes of presentation can benefit students with a variety of learning styles.
+For example, captioning course videos, which provides access to deaf students, is also a benefit to students for whom English is a second language, to some students with learning disabilities, and to those watching the video in a noisy environment.
+Delivering presentation content using multiple modes can benefit students with a variety of learning styles.

 Case Study

-(Consider having participants discuss a case.
-Case #6 on page 77 in the Presentation Tips section of this notebook would be appropriate.)
+[Consider having participants discuss a case study.
+Case #6 in the Presentation Tips section.]

 Conclusion